 To date, nearly 20 states have used, or are using, the CSCS to collect state-specific data on the uninsured.

 The CSCS consists of two main components: the core and the state-added questions.

-- State-added questions reflect the adaptations to the CSCS per the informational needs of the states.
-In the past, states have included questions on topics such as willingness to pay (Indiana 2003), concerns about loss of coverage (Alabama 2003; Oklahoma 2004), dental coverage (Alabama 2003), attitudes toward and awareness of state reforms (Massachusetts, 2008) and Medicare supplemental policies (Minnesota 2004, 2007).
+• State-added questions reflect changes to the CSCS per the informational needs of the states.
+States have included questions on topics such as willingness to pay (Indiana 2003), concerns about loss of coverage (Alabama 2003; Oklahoma 2004), dental coverage (Alabama 2003), attitudes toward and awareness of state reforms (Massachusetts, 2008) and Medicare supplemental policies (Minnesota 2004, 2007)

 Using the CSCS

-The survey instrument is available for public use and SHADAC researchers are available to assist states in customizing the instrument and study design.
+The survey is available for public use, and SHADAC researchers are available to assist states in customizing the study design.
 You may download a sample questionnaire (Minnesota 2011 in Word or PDF).
-Any questions on the content can be directed to Kathleen Call at SHADAC, 612-625-2932 or by e-mail to firstname.lastname@example.org.
+Any questions on the content can be directed to Kathleen Call at SHADAC (612-625-2932 or firstname.lastname@example.org).